Chukwuemeka-Ike/Swarm-Robotics-2/README.md

 Note: This script would work on Windows 10 but not in Windows 11 as of writing this document.
 See details [here](https://www.mathworks.com/matlabcentral/answers/1912280-bluetooth-scanning-error-in-windows-11-solutions#answer_1173820)

 This script uses the BLE interface of the firmware to communicate with the tags.
 For further information see section 7 of [DWM1001 Firmware API Guide](https://www.qorvo.com/products/d/da007975)

+## Script to Calculate and Write the Anchor positions into the Modules
+Mount the UWB anchors in the (high bay) area.
+Measure the distances between them with a laser distance meter.
+Use `truck_bay_uwb_locations.m`  MATLAB script in `uwb_matlab_scripts/` directory of this repo.
+Comments of the script should be sufficient to guide you for further details.

+Note: This script would work on Windows 10 but not in Windows 11 as of writing this document.
+See details [here](https://www.mathworks.com/matlabcentral/answers/1912280-bluetooth-scanning-error-in-windows-11-solutions#answer_1173820)

+This script uses the BLE interface of the firmware to communicate with the tags.
+For further information see section 7 of [DWM1001 Firmware API Guide](https://www.qorvo.com/products/d/da007975)

 </details>